MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/formContext-data-entity/getId.md

 ---
-title: "entity.getId (Client API reference) in model-driven apps| MicrosoftDocs"
+title: entity.getId (Client API reference) in model-driven apps
 description: Returns a string representing the GUID value for the record. ms.author: jdaly
 author: adrianorth